Mother (1996 film): Production

 Brooks wanted a famous actress from the 1950s to play the role of Mother, and originally offered the role to retired actresses Doris Day and former first lady Nancy Reagan.
 Day turned down the offer; Reagan loved the script, and considered coming out of retirement for her first acting role in more than 40 years, but decided instead to stay home and care for her husband Ronald Reagan, who was suffering from Alzheimer's disease.
 Brooks then asked his good friend Carrie Fisher if she could send the script to her mother Debbie Reynolds, who accepted the part.
-Reynolds hadn't had a starring role since the late 1960s.
+Reynolds had not had a starring role since the early 1970s.

 Mother was filmed on location in and around the Sausalito, Greenbrae, and Tiburon, California areas, with additional shooting in San Francisco.
 The exterior of Beatrice's house and street was shot in Studio City.

 Reception

 Box office

 Mother remains Brooks's highest-grossing directorial effort to date, earning $19.1 million at the box office.